Stable nickel production in Type Ia supernovae: A smoking gun for the progenitor mass?

 \subsection{Freeze-out yields}

-The final isotopic abundances can differ significantly from their NSE value during the so-called ``freeze-out'' phase during which free particles (protons, neutrons, $\alpha$ particles) reassemble into nuclei on a timescale $\propto 1 / \sqrt{\rho}$ \citep[e.g.,][]{Magkotsios/etal:2010}.
-For high densities ($\gtrsim 10^8\mathrm{-}10^9$\,\gcc) this timescale is short and for $T \lesssim 7 \times 10^9$\,K the $\alpha$ abundance is low (``normal'' freeze-out), such that the final abundances do not differ greatly from their NSE value.
-For the lower $\rho_\mathrm{peak}$ relevant to the synthesis of \nife\ ($10^7\mathrm{-}10^8$\,\gcc), however, the freeze-out timescale is longer and the $\alpha$ abundance is higher ($X(^{4}\mathrm{He}) \approx 0.1$; ``alpha-rich'' freeze-out), and the final yields of stable Ni isotopes can differ significantly from their NSE values (Fig.~\ref{fig:ninse}, bottom panel).
+The final isotopic abundances can differ significantly from their NSE value during the so-called freeze-out phase, when free particles (protons, neutrons, $\alpha$ particles) reassemble into nuclei on a timescale of $\propto 1 / \sqrt{\rho}$ \citep[e.g.][]{Magkotsios/etal:2010}.
+For high densities ($\gtrsim 10^8\mathrm{-}10^9$\,\gcc), this timescale is short and for $T \lesssim 7 \times 10^9$\,K the $\alpha$ abundance is low (normal freeze-out), such that the final abundances do not differ greatly from their NSE value.
+However, for the lower $\rho_\mathrm{peak}$ relevant to the synthesis of \nife\ ($10^7\mathrm{-}10^8$\,\gcc), the freeze-out timescale is longer and the $\alpha$ abundance is higher ($X(^{4}\mathrm{He}) \approx 0.1$; alpha-rich freeze-out), and the final yields of stable Ni isotopes can differ significantly from their NSE values (Fig.~\ref{fig:ninse}, bottom panel).